We all sleep differently, and sometimes, the way we sleep can be uncomfortable.

 Made In: United States

-Alternative: Pancake Pillow King Size Luxury Custom Fit Pillow
+Alternative: Pancake Pillow King Size Luxury Custom Fit pillow for stomach

-Ever feel like your pillow is too firm, or too tall, or there’s too much stuffing in there?
+Ever feel like your pillow is too firm, or too tall, or you are stomach sleepers or there’s too much stuffing in there?

 We all get picky with our sleep, as we should, but it doesn’t mean you need to test out half-a-dozen different pillows to find the right level of comfort.